Looking to sell online courses, but confused by the huge number of online course platforms?

-Keep in mind that I think all of these are strong choices.
+Keep in mind that I think all of these course platforms are strong choices.

 I have my preferences, but depending on your specific needs, any of these could be a good fit.
 Also, if a company offers an affiliate program, I will usually participate (here’s my affiliate disclosure) – that doesn’t cost you anything, and I don’t see why I shouldn’t get at least a little benefit from sending some business to a company.

-I have more experience with some of the online course platforms listed here than others, but I have vetted them all at a high level to make sure – based on my decades of experience – that they are a good fit for edupreneurs and smaller education and training businesses that want to sell online courses.
+I have more experience with some of the online course platforms listed here than others, but I have vetted them all at a high level to make sure – based on my decades of experience – that they are a good fit for edupreneurs and smaller education and training businesses that want to sell course online.